Sahyun's Home Page

 IMG_8290.jpeg

-10. Continue along the lakefront, past the boardwalk and rail underpass to Main Street and the Whitewater Clock.
+10. Continue along the lakefront, past the boardwalk and rail underpass to Main Street and the Whitewater Street Clock.
+(2005)

 IMG_8291.jpeg

-11. Follow E Main Street east past the Flag Memorial.
+11. Follow E Main Street east past the Veterans Flag Memorial.
+(2003)

 IMG_8292.jpeg

-12. Continue along the sidewalk as E Main turns to E Milwaukee St. At the corner of S Wisconsin and E Milwaukee is < > sculpture by < >.
+12. Continue along the sidewalk as E Main turns to E Milwaukee St. At the corner of S Wisconsin and E Milwaukee is "Ascent and Bloom" (1) sculpture by Richard Taylor.
+(2017)

 IMG_8293.jpeg

-13. If S Wisconsin is taken south for approximately 500 feet, a great view of downtown Whitewater can be seen from across Cravath lake.
+13. If S Wisconsin is taken south for approximately 200 paces (1000 ft.), a great view of downtown Whitewater can be seen from across Cravath lake.

-14. Cross S Wisconsin and E Milwaukee at the crosswalks, go north west to cross E Main where there is another sculpture by < >.
+14. Cross S Wisconsin and E Milwaukee at the crosswalks, go north west to cross E Main to see "Ascent and Bloom" (2) by Richard Taylor.
+(2017)

 IMG_8294.jpeg